01 Nov IKEA – Strategy in a Nutshell

 The target market is well-understood.
 IKEA appeals to the emotional needs of the group as well as the functional.
 The physical brand is consistent internationally.
 Cultural differences are taken into account.
-The core strategy and positioning is the same around the world.
+The core strategy and positioning of IKEA is the same around the world.

 Strategy & Store Layout